Search

 What Is Trauma-Informed Therapy?

 Trauma-informed therapy is not a single technique.
-It is a way of working that recognises how common adversity is and how deeply it can shape the nervous system, emotions, beliefs, and relationships.
-This approach prioritises safety, choice, collaboration, trust, and strengths, and is supported by contemporary clinical guidelines and research.
+Instead, it is an evidence-based way of working that recognises how common trauma and adversity are, and how deeply they can shape the nervous system, emotions, beliefs, and relationships.
+As a result, trauma-informed therapy prioritises safety, choice, collaboration, trust, and strengths, and aligns with contemporary Australian and international clinical guidelines.

 A Shared Human Experience

-Trauma can arise from a single overwhelming event or from repeated experiences of threat, neglect, instability, or lack of safety.
-What matters most is not only what happened, but how a person’s nervous system experienced and adapted to those events.
+Trauma can arise from a single overwhelming event.
+However, it can also develop through repeated experiences of threat, neglect, instability, or lack of safety.
+In practice, what matters most is not only what happened, but how a person’s nervous system experienced those events and adapted in order to cope.

-Trauma-informed therapy gently shifts the focus away from asking what is wrong with you, and instead explores what has happened and how your mind and body learned to cope.
-This perspective is consistent with modern trauma theory and public health guidance.
+Because of this, trauma-informed therapy gently shifts the focus away from asking what is wrong with you.
+Instead, it explores what has happened and how your mind and body learned to respond.
+In doing so, therapy recognises survival responses rather than treating them as personal failures.

 Core Principles of Trauma-Informed Therapy

 • Safety First.
-Emotional and psychological safety come before techniques or disclosure.
-Therapy proceeds at a pace that respects the nervous system.
+Therapy prioritises emotional and psychological safety before techniques or disclosure.

 • Trust and Transparency.
-Clear explanations, predictable boundaries, and consistency support the rebuilding of trust.
+Clear explanations and consistent boundaries support trust.

 What Trauma-Informed Therapy Looks Like in Practice